makrai/notes/castro1906-multimod-sarcasm-cited.md

 * solutions involving pre-training, transfer learning, domain adaption, or low-parameter models.

-## Sarcasm detection in conversational context:
+## Sarcasm detection in conversational context

 * MUStARD is inherently a dialogue level dataset where we aim to classify the last utterance in the dialogue.
 In a dialogue, to